 But Amy did a lot more than just make me feel comfortable.
 She totally transformed me.
 She made me realize that for five years I had been telling myself a story that simply wasn’t true.
 I was suffering because I was unable to see the possibility of a different world.

 Because I lacked curiosity and empathy, I was unable to make deep connections with other people.
 I was so worried about my dad being gay that I had little interest in learning about his journey and developing a closer relationship with him.
 And because all my energy was focused on hiding my secret from other people, I closed off all kinds of opportunities to grow and learn and discover.

 And here’s the thing.
 What happened to me happens to all of us all the time.
 We have limited versions of our story in our head that prevent us from growing, connecting with others, and making a larger impact on the world.

-You have a story that other people need to hear.
+You have an authentic story that other people need to hear.
 You have a unique purpose waiting to be discovered.
 And my purpose is to help you discover it.

 My purpose is to help you understand the full scope of what’s possible, and transform your limiting beliefs into a new perspective so you go out into the world as an innovative, purpose-driven leader.

 My purpose is to help you find where, to what, and to whom you belong––so you can turn around and do the same for others.
 Together, we thrive.

 If that sounds good to you, let's talk.

 Photo by KerryAnn Clisham